People in protest-hit Hong Kong eye Malaysia's second-home programme

 Sharifah said the programme had received this year a total of 3,500 applications by Tuesday, versus 6,279 in 2018.
 None of this year's applications had been approved, she said.

-It was not immediately clear how many applications were received last year from Hong Kong, one of the world's most densely populated and expensive cities, but 193 applications were approved last year.
+It was not immediately clear how many applications were received last year from Hong Kong, one of the world's most densely populated and expensive cities, but 193 applications from Hong Kong were approved last year.

 Hong Kong applicants are on either side of 50 and work in sectors such as information and communications technology, Sharifah added.